 Diabetes can cause some serious eye problems, including potential vision loss or complete blindness.
-Optometrist Archima Major, OD, and the eye care team at Eye Innovations in Philadelphia and Drexel Hill, Pennsylvania, screens for early signs of diabetes during all comprehensive eye exams, and they can also diagnose eye diseases related to diabetes, such as diabetic retinopathy.
+Optometrist Archima Major, OD, and the eye care team at Eye Innovations in Drexel Hill, Pennsylvania, screens for early signs of diabetes during all comprehensive eye exams, and they can also diagnose eye diseases related to diabetes, such as diabetic retinopathy.
 Call the office to request your appointment today.

 Diabetes can damage your eyes when your blood sugar is too high.
 Uncontrolled blood sugar can lead to blurry vision, but once you get your blood sugar back to normal levels, the blurriness usually stops.

 If you have consistently high blood sugar for an extended period of time, it may damage the blood vessels in your eyes.
 You could also develop abnormal new blood vessels, and these weak blood vessels often break open and leak blood into your middle eye.
 This can trigger high intraocular pressure and inner-eye scarring.

 Diabetes also dramatically increases your risk of developing certain eye diseases.

 Eye conditions caused by uncontrolled diabetes are called diabetic eye diseases.
 They include:

 Diabetic retinopathy is the most common diabetic eye disease.
 This disease develops when consistently high blood sugar progressively harms your retina, the light-sensing layer of cells in the back part of your eye.
 Diabetic retinopathy can cause blind spots, floaters, poor night vision, and even blindness in its most severe form, also known as proliferative diabetic retinopathy.